 - OER to be used in a high-enrolment course

 - OER that can be used in multiple courses

 - In keeping with the principle of openness central to OER, they will make the resulting resource available under a Creative Commons licence that allows adaptations

-- Financial accountability for responsible management of grant funds, including submitting supporting documentation/receipts as grant funding is used for eligible expenses, and return of any unspent grant amounts upon completion of the project or on May 1, 2021, whichever is earlier
+- Financial accountability for responsible management of grant funds, including submitting supporting documentation/receipts upon request, and return of any unspent grant amounts upon completion of the project or on May 1, 2022, whichever is earlier

 Proposals will be reviewed by a selection committee composed of: